-Many people self-sabotage their own fitness efforts by making common, easy to correct, nutrition, recovery, and training mistakes, but fixing these errors can supercharge gains and set the stage for even bigger goals.
+Many people self-sabotage their own fitness efforts, but it doesn't have to be this way.
+Correcting common nutrition, recovery, and training mistakes can supercharge gains and set the stage for even bigger goals.

 In this article, you will learn: